Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Since 1984, this has been Europe's longest pedestrian street.
 It is more than a kilometer long (three-quarters of a mile) and has at least 250 shops, from world brands to small boutiques and cafés.

-The street gets its name from the Saint-Catherine chapel, which once stood here (where the FNAC stands now) It was built in 1048 in what was then a mud-filled lane.
-While restoration was on the books for a while, the work couldn't be funded and it was eventually razed in 1835, when the Bordeaux Bazaar was built.
-When the Bazaar was condemned in favour of a theater, plenty of human bones were found underneath.
+While restoration was on the books for a while, the work couldn't be funded and the chapel was eventually razed in 1835, when the Bordeaux Bazaar was built.
+When the Bazaar was condemned in favor of a theater, plenty of human bones were found underneath during building.

 Some days the Rue Sainte-Catherine can be so crowded you'll be elbow to elbow, especially on Saturdays, but even more so during the twice-yearly street fairs in February and July.
 Shop owners and second-hand stalls line the street for what is a popular time on a popular street.